msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 ### Contribution to Organizational Objectives (Public Schools)

-> Detail how the proposed open-source LMS aligns with and contributes to the broader goals and strategic objectives of public education worldwide.
-This might include improving access to educational resources, facilitating online learning, supporting diverse pedagogical approaches, and potentially reducing costs associated with proprietary LMS solutions.
-Emphasize that this is your intended contribution as a developer.
-According to Sommerville, a feasibility study should answer if the system contributes to the overall objectives of the organization.
-In this case, the 'organization' is the global public education sector.

 A feasibility study should determine whether a given system aligns with and contributes to the overarching objectives of the relevant organization.
 In the context of this open-source learning management system (LMS), to which I intend to contribute as a developer, the term “organization” pertains to the global public education sector.

 The strategic objectives of global public education encompass several fundamental dimensions.
 Chief among these is the commitment to ensuring quality, inclusive, and equitable education, while promoting lifelong learning opportunities for all individuals.
 This core principle underpins Sustainable Development Goal 4 (SDG 4), coordinated by UNESCO.
 Education is universally recognized as a fundamental human right with far-reaching implications for individual and collective well-being.
 The overarching aim is to guarantee equitable access to education at all levels—including primary, secondary, vocational, and tertiary education; while addressing and eliminating disparities linked to gender, socioeconomic status, and social or geographic background.
 These educational pathways may encompass formal, non-formal, and informal learning, often supported by information and communication technologies (ICT).
 Addressing systemic barriers to access, such as poverty, armed conflict, natural disasters, and gender inequality, remains imperative.